vedantgudpale/DHCP-SERVER-PROJECT-gns3/Troubleshoot.md

 *   **VPCS is Stateless by Design:** This is **normal and expected behavior** for VPCS (Virtual PC Simulator) in GNS3.
 VPCS is designed to be lightweight and resource-efficient.
 By default, it does not save its configuration across GNS3 project sessions.
 *   **Solution:**
     *   **Run `ip dhcp` Again:** The simplest solution is to just accept this behavior.
 After reopening your GNS3 project and starting the VPCS devices, simply run the `ip dhcp` command in each VPCS console.
 This is a quick and easy step to re-establish IP connectivity for your VPCS devices.
-    *   **For Persistent Configurations (Advanced Users):** If you need persistent configurations for end devices, consider using full virtual machines (VMs) running lightweight operating systems instead of VPCS.
-VMs can save their state and configurations, but they are more resource-intensive than VPCS.

 ---